WINU: Moving to Albany

-The new call letters for the station were WAAP.
+The new call sign for the station was WAAP.
 The transmitter site was initially on the Channel 23 tower with sister station WAJZ, but was later moved to the WYJB tower in November 2000.
 The format was changed to modern adult contemporary as The Point when it began broadcasting from its new transmitter, on March 10, 1999.

 The switch to Modern AC was an attempt to capitalize on the then-recent flips of WXLE (now WTMM-FM) to rhythmic oldies, WRVE to a more mainstream format, and the then-stunting WKLI.
 It was WKLI which spoiled these plans, as Albany Broadcasting was sued by CBS Radio, then-owners of the Point name, on the behalf of WKLI-owner-in-waiting Tele-Media.
 In response, the station relaunched as WZMR with the Z104.9 branding and a modern rock format.
 The Point name surfaced on WKLI (which changed to WCPT) that May.
 However, the ratings were not what Albany Broadcasting had hoped for.

-Smooth Jazz
+Smooth jazz

 On October 2, 1999, WHRL (now WGY-FM) switched from smooth jazz to modern rock, Albany Broadcasting took advantage of the format hole.
 Within two weeks, WZMR flipped to smooth jazz at 6:00 a.m. on October 18, 1999, as "Smooth Jazz 104.9."
 The final song played under WZMR's short-lived modern rock format was "You Get What You Give" by The New Radicals, also the first song played under the format.
 Though the return of smooth jazz was initially a success, ratings had declined at the station by early 2003.

 In June 2003, the format was tweaked to urban adult contemporary (as a complement to then-urban WAJZ).
 WZMR added R&B and soul music to the smooth jazz playlist, with the branding 104.9 Love FM.
 However, the new format failed to attract listeners as well as advertising revenue, and the station was up for sale in 2004 to prepare WNYQ (105.7 FM) for a move-in.
 However, Regent Communications would eventually buy that station after the sale to Pamal fell through, and Pamal instead retained WZMR.